Includes: International Airfare, Hotel, Tours, Transfers and More!

 Transportation while on tour:

 Reykjavik to Vik: 3-hour coach transfer

 Please note that these times are approximate and only reflect the transportation time.
 Our trip may be longer due to stops for sightseeing along the way.

-Want an extra day to adjust to the new time zone?
-With this optional extension you will arrive to city a day early and have one extra day to relax at the hotel before the tour starts.
+Want an extra day in Reykjavik?
+With this optional extension you’ll extend your hotel stay in Reykjavik by one night, providing you with one extra day to explore the city at your leisure.
 Note: tours are not included.
 Price of $395 per person, based on double occupancy, includes:

 Prices are in USD and are based on double occupancy.